ttempleton/craft-nocache/README.md

 {% endcache %}
 ```

 The `nocache` block will allow you to cache the entire product list, but still perform your user logic outside of the cache.
-It also retains context, so you can still refer to products and entries inside the `nocache` block and access their properties, _without_ any additional database calls.
-This is because the context itself (with all it's variables, macros, etc.) is itself cached.
-Pretty neat, huh?
+It also allows passing of context, so you can still refer to products and entries inside the `nocache` block and access their properties, _without_ any additional database calls.

 ## Example: CSRF tokens